 That’s why training, which is available via online courses, is important.

 It can help you:

 - Learn who might be vulnerable through either mental or physical abuse or neglect.
 Training can give you a thorough overview of who could be at risk.

-- Recognise signs of abuse and neglect.
+- Recognize signs of abuse and neglect.
 It is not always easy to spot, but training can help you spot the warning signs such as changes in behaviour and help you understand what action you can take.

 - Improve your communication skills with youngsters – helping you discover the different ways you can talk to children about abuse and neglect.

-- Give you confidence to be able to deal with situations with a good understanding of issues thanks to training and provide protection for youngsters.
+- Give you the confidence to be able to deal with situations with a good understanding of issues thanks to training and provide protection for youngsters.